 I completed a BBA with a specialisation in economics at York University (2014) in Canada and Nanyang Technological University (on exchange) in Singapore.
 I worked briefly in foreign exchange before an interest in persistent moral disagreements brought me back to academia.
-I got an MA in philosophy at York University (2016) and a PhD in philosophy at the University of Arizona (2023) in the USA.
+I got an MA in philosophy at York University (2016) and a PhD in philosophy at the University of Arizona (2023).

-At first, I was interested in contributing to naturalistic accounts of normativity, which seek a basis for normativity in the physical world described by the sciences.
-However, I was soon disappointed that these approaches weren’t seriously engaged with scientific practice.
-Seeking to rectify this in my own work, I sought two doctoral minors in neuroscience and cognitive science.
-I was immediately impressed by the many deep roles that normative standards play in these fields, particularly in the form of tasks.
+At first, I was interested in developing naturalistic accounts of normativity, which seek a basis for normativity in the physical world as described by the sciences.
+However, I was disappointed that these approaches weren’t seriously engaged with scientific practice.
+To rectify this in my own work, I sought two doctoral minors in neuroscience and cognitive science.
+I was impressed by the central roles that norms play in these fields, particularly in the form of experimental tasks.

-After this realisation, I changed my approach.
-I now seek to show that normative standards (especially tasks) are indispensable to neuroscience, psychology, and machine learning for a variety of reasons.
-Eventually, I hope to show that inference the best explanation supports a realist (and possibly even objectivist) attitude towards these norms.
-In other words, I hope to show that the world has rich normative structure that makes possible (and successful) various strategies in science.
+It dawned on me that I might be getting things backwards.
+My research now aims to show that norms (however they relate to the physical world) are indispensable to neuroscience, psychology, and machine learning.
+Eventually, I hope to show that inference the best explanation supports a realist attitude towards these norms.
+In other words, I hope to show that the world has rich normative structure, which makes possible (and successful) various strategies in science.

 Through this work, I hope to build a bridge from philosophy of science to metanormative theory.